0%

 Noble Tip

-Many card abilities interact with Dominance states and changes.
-Consider carefully when to fight for, maintain, or relinquish Dominance in each lane.
+Many card effects interact with Dominance states and changes.
+Consider carefully when to fight for, maintain, or relinquish Dominance in each plane.

 Linking Spirits